JohnnyTung123/TrimHub/README.md

 #### Others

 - Enhance UI and UX design.
-- Enable private chat between a customer and a salon for further inquiries.
 - Display real-time fashion trends or news on the home page.
-- Implement email verification during sign-up.

 ## Prerequisites